-Towing and Weight Distribution
+Towing and Weight Distribution (See page B-1)

 Weight distribution is an important factor when loading your travel trailer.
 A recreational vehicle with the cargo distributed properly will result in efficient, trouble-free towing.
 Be sure to follow the instructions in this manual.